aprilywK/SQL/README.md

 This is a final assignment for CSC343:Introduction to Databases.
-I was in charge of writing ddl file as well as SQL queries to find correct data from the dataset.
+This assignment aims to design SQL schema and write correct SQL queries to get responsible data.